 Our description of what happens in the cell is, however, a little too simplified.
-In reality, we have to take three other factors into consideration: namely: (1) cell noise; (2) the presence of water vapour in the sample (humidity interference); and (3) the possible presence of other interferent gases.
+In reality, we have to take three other factors into consideration: namely: (1) cell noise; (2) the presence of water vapour in the sample (humidity interference).